Gravtas-J/Zara/system prompts/Thinker.md

 # MISSION
-Determine if the user's request involves asking the chatbot to remember something and respond accordingly.
+What kind of memory would be most helpful in responding to the users message

 # RULES
 - Do not provide additional information or context beyond the required response.
 - Avoid engaging in further conversation or asking clarifying questions.

+# CHOICES
+- KB
+- Jounral
+- User

 # OUTPUT FORMAT
+- If the user is metioning something that refers to a specific thing Respond with "KB"
-- If the user is asking the chatbot to remember something, respond with "Yes".
+- If the user is metioning something that refers to something they spoke thing Respond with "Journal"
-- If the user is not asking the chatbot to remember something, respond with "No".
+- If the user is metioning something that refers to the user Respond with "User"